zeemeng/dots/doc/src/confman.1.md

     If the option **-p** is specified and has a valid argument *prompt_lvl*, it overrides the value set for this variable.
 CONFMAN_PROMPT would then be reassigned to the value of *prompt_lvl*.

-CONFMAN_DIR
-:   The directory portion of the canonicalized pathname (as returned by the **realpath** utility) for the **confman** executable.

-CONFMAN_LOG
+CONFMAN_TASK
-:   Path to an executable utility for logging **confman**-related, formatted log messages.
-It can be invoked in user scripts, and takes 2 or more arguments.
-The first argument determines the formatting and standard stream destination of the log message.
-It shall have one of the following values: *info*, *success*, *warning*, *error*, *highlight*.
-The remaining arguments are used as the content of the formatted log message.
+:   Path to an executable utility for dispatching the default *install*, *uninstall*, *configure*, *unconfigure* operations.
+It can be invoked in user scripts, and takes at least 1 argument.
+The first argument is mandatory and its value shall correspond to the operation to be dispatched.
+Environment variables provided on invocation of this utility will be propagated to downstream executables that itself would invoke.

 # FILES
 *$CONFMAN_REPO/\<package_name\>/*
 :   Each directory immediately below the package repository (path given by the environment variable CONFMAN_REPO) shall be associated with a package and may contain installation and configuration scripts, as well as configuration data for that package.
 The name of such a directory MUST match the name of a package that could be provided to **confman** as a selected package.
 Furthermore, during the default installation and uninstallation operations, this name is provided as the target to the selected package manager (see option **-m**).
 If this name cannot be reliably used as the target for all supported package managers, then custom installation scripts (see below) should be created.

 *$CONFMAN_REPO/\<package_name\>/data/*
 :   Optional.
 Directory which contains package configuration files and data.
 If setup scripts (see below) for the associated package are not provided, by default when the package is set up / configured, all files within this directory are symlinked to the location specified by the CONFMAN_DEST environment variable.
-Similarly, if setup scripts for the associated package are not provided, by default when the package configuration is removed / unset by **confman**, those symlinks are removed.
+Similarly, if setup scripts for the associated package are not provided, by default when the package configuration is removed by **confman**, those symlinks are removed.

 *$CONFMAN_REPO/\<package_name\>/platform*
 :   Optional.
 If this file exists, its content shall be a newline-separated list of case insensitive BRE patterns that may match any part of the *uname -s* command's output on platforms/operating systems for which the package is compatible with.
 Packages which designate such a platform compatibility list will *ONLY* be subject to any operation on its supported platforms.